1 Place the Lights

 You can put all your efforts in the creation of something traditional like mesh lights on the edge of your roof.
 In case you’d like something different, however, you could take a shopping tour around the furnishing stores and buy 3D figurines and similar.
 You could purchase reindeers, snowflakes, dwarfs, polar bears or anything else you’d like.
 But before you put all your efforts in this enterprise make sure they power outlets and extension cords are adjusted for the outside.
 Thus, you’ll be sure there won’t be any high voltage accidents.

 # 3 Light Tunnel

 This element is a little different and might seem like a strange idea.
 Nevertheless, you could decorate the pathways to your entrance door with a light arch.
-If you’re DIY enthusiast here’s the few easy steps you can carry out to achieve one of the best pieces of decoration your neighbours will envy you for.
+If you’re a DIY enthusiast here are a few easy steps you can carry out to achieve one of the best pieces of decoration your neighbours will envy you for.

-- Measure the length of the pathways and divide it in equal parts.
+- Measure the length of the pathways and divide it into equal parts.

 - Start with a solid foundation.
 Decide how many arches you’d like to place and buy white pipes.
 If you’re wondering what their thickness should be, it would be best to go with the thickest but flexible pipe.
 Their length should be at least 10 ft, but you could buy longer pipes.
 Thus, if you need the arches to be higher or shorter, you modify them.

 - Divide every pipe into sections of equal length and attach the lights so they’re stable and there are no complications after install the light tunnels.
 The next step of your lighting installation is to thrust the pipes in an equal distance of one another, so the tunnel has a proper shape and the construction is stable.
 After you’ve completed this stage of the process it’s time to place the lights.
 Make sure the extension cords and the cables are long enough so they’re not too stretched and won’t tear.